NextronSystems/valhallaAPI/README.md

 The web API allows you to retrieve the subscribed rules.

-The 3 main functions of the Python module are:
+The 2 main functions of the Python module are:

 - `get_rules_text()` retrieves rules as text
 - `get_rules_json()` retrieves rules as JSON
-- `get_rule_info()` queries that DB for info on a certain rule (e.g. hashes of samples, AV detection ratio)

 The module provides functions to filter the retrieved YARA rules based on
 - tags